 In sum, don’t stop at your own personal salvation.
 Obey Jesus and continue from Passover on to Pentecost.
 Come to Jesus the Passover Lamb for salvation.
 Then come to Jesus the Baptizer with the Holy Spirit for the heaven-sent power to be His witnesses to a lost, hopeless world.
 Jesus Himself said that He had come down from heaven “to seek and to save the lost” (Luke 19:10).
 We who are saved (Passover) can press on into our personal Pentecost and receive His promised baptism with the Spirit and go forth divinely empowered as Christ’s ambassadors to a lost world needing His saving grace.

 If God is touching your heart and you want to receive His power-imparting, ministry-enabling baptism with the Spirit right now, you can!
 My friend Dr. Berin Gilfillan, the founder and CEO of ISOM, the world’s largest video Bible school, has an excellent video — Being Filled with the Holy Spirit — that will encourage you and lead you into receiving this life-changing experience from the Lord.
-May it be so today for you, in Jesus’ name!
+May it be so today for you, in Jesus’ power-filled name!

 ----------------